 Housing: Placement in selected host families; residence halls and shared apartments available through outside providers.

-Facilities: Padre Arrupe Hall houses the Office of Admissions, administrative and faculty offices, classrooms, and biology, chemistry, computer, nursing and physics labs.
+Facilities: Padre Arrupe Hall houses the Office of Admissions, Registrar's Office, IT Support, administrative and faculty offices, classrooms, and biology, chemistry, computer, nursing and physics labs.
 Padre Rubio Hall, the main academic building, features additional classrooms, the Office of Student Life, student lounges, the bookstore and St. Timothy's Chapel.
 San Ignacio Hall, acquired in 2011, is home to an auditorium, art, dance and music studios, additional classrooms, a full-service cafeteria and dining room, the library, faculty residences and offices and a rooftop terrace.

 Library: Students at SLU-Madrid have access to the vast collection of electronic resources and databases owned by Saint Louis University.
 The Madrid library's collection holds over 10,000 volumes that support specific course and research needs in Madrid.